dominicm00/website/posts/applying-zettelkasten-to-programming.md

 While this simple example is still understandable, over time this conflict leads to gradual erosion of any correspondence between _where_ code is and _how_ it's being used.
 Look in nearly any codebase, and you will see imports traversing up & down to distant cousins in the folder tree.

-While there are some clunky attempts to implement more granular permissions (e.g. Java's `protected`), generally you have to choose between being used by 1 module, or being public.
+While there are some clunky attempts to implement more granular permissions (e.g. Java's `protected`), generally you have to choose between being used by one module, or being public.

 > # caption
 > ```mermaid